pramodoutlook/DevOps-Essentials/Lab 1.md

 ### Task 7: Use `Ansible` to deploy respective packages onto each of the servers

-#### Step-01: In Jump Server Create a directory and change to it
+In Jump Server Create a directory and change to it
 ```
-cd ~
-mkdir ansible && cd ansible
+cd ~ && mkdir ansible && cd ansible
 ```
-#### Step-02: Now, Create a playbook, which will deploy packages onto the `Docker-server` and `Jenkins-Server.`

-* Create a new File with the name `DevOpsSetup.yml.`
+Now, Create a playbook, which will deploy packages onto the `Docker-server` and `Jenkins-Server.` For this Create a new File with the name `DevOpsSetup.yml.`
 ```
 vi DevOpsSetup.yml
 ```
-* Copy and paste the below code and save it.
+Copy and paste the below code and save it.
 ```
 ---
 - name: Start installing Jenkins pre-requisites before installing Jenkins